mister-vinster/ml-movies/readme.md

 you can configure this template by using the customize button for following

 * moderator for this post
-* list movies with image & metadata, also preload rating from letterboxd
+* movie list with image & metadata, also preload rating from letterboxd
 * reddit image url mapping

 ![customize](https://github.com/hedcet/ml-movies/blob/main/assets/customize.png?raw=true)